-Tox is a free, open source, end-to-end encrypted messenger that allows you to communicate securely with your family, and friends.
+Tox is a free, open source, end-to-end encrypted messenger that allows you to communicate securely with your family, friends, and colleagues.
 It is completely decentralized, peer-to-peer messenger without relying on any central server.
 The communication between you and your friend should always remain private and secure.
-Nobody knows what you’re communicating, except the recipient of course.
-The idea behind the development of Tox was born when the NSA whistle bowler Edward Snowden’s leaks of NSA spying activity.
+Nobody knows whom you're communicating with, except the recipient of course.
+The idea behind the development of Tox was born when the NSA whistle bowler Edward Snowden's leaks of NSA spying activity.
 The Tox project has been started by single anonymous developer back in 2013, and now hundreds of active developers are contributing to this project.

 Tox will not reveal your personal identity such as your name, IP address, or OS details etc., to any non-authorized users.
 It enforces end-to-end encryption on both sides while communicating with your friends.
 Since it is completely decentralized, your messages will not be stored in any central location.
 So, there won't be any data leakage on either sides.

 Tox supports Linux, Windows, OSX, BSD, and Android operating systems right now, and of course the developers are working hard to extend this project to other platforms as well.
 Tox is completely free as in freedom, so that you can use, modify, and share it to others.

 - Send and receive instant messages to and from friends ;

 - Make completely free and encrypted voice calls (Audio chat) ;